 What Is Aave?

 aTokens. aTokens are interest-bearing tokens that are minted upon deposits and burned upon redemption.
 They accrue interest directly to borrowers.
-To reduce transaction costs in Aave 2.0, aToken has integrated the EIP-2612 proposal which allows for payment of fees with ERC-20 tokens to be without gas approvals.
+To reduce transaction costs in Aave 2.0, aToken has integrated the EIP-2612 proposal which allows for payment of fees with ERC-20 tokens without gas approvals.

 Governance.
-Aave Governance was released to enable AAVE token holders to delegate their votes to other addresses.
-To participate in Aave Governance, voters can sign messages from their cold wallets.
+Aave governance was released to enable AAVE token holders to delegate their votes to other addresses.
+To participate in Aave governance, voters can sign messages from their cold wallets.

 How Does Aave Work?